Guide to CPF Nominations & How to Make One In Singapore

-What is the Procedure to Make a CPF Nomination?
+What is the Procedure to Make a CPF Nomination in Singapore?

 First, you will need to decide on the number of nominees and the exact percentage or fraction of your CPF monies that should be allocated to them.
 For instance, you may nominate a different percentage or fraction of the CPF monies to your spouse and each of your three children.

-You are encouraged to go down to a CPF Service Centre and complete the nomination form there.
+You will complete the nomination form at the service centre.
 The Customer Service Executives there may act as your witnesses and address any concerns you may have.

-Your application will be processed and you will be notified by the CPF Board on the status of your nomination application.
-You are encouraged to contact the CPF Board if you do not receive news within 2 weeks after your submission.
+Your application might take up to 4 working days to be processed and you will be notified by the CPF Board on the status of your nomination application.

 How Often Should I Review My CPF Nomination?